1640lab/wuijs-lib/README.md

 }
 ```

-Assuming the CSS configuration file is installed in the relative path `./Settings/WUI.css` and the libraries are installed in the relative path `./Libraries/WUI`, the HTML header looks like this:
+Assuming the CSS settings file is installed in the relative path `./Settings/WUI.css` and the libraries are installed in the relative path `./Libraries/WUI`, the HTML header looks like this:

 HTML code: